letsencrypt/cp-cps/CPS.md

 * ACME Protocol
   * A protocol used for validation, issuance, and management of certificates.
 The protocol is an open standard managed by the IETF.
-* Applicant
-  * An entity applying for a certificate.
 * Baseline Requirements
   * A document published by the CAB Forum which outlines minimum requirements for publicly trusted Certificate Authorities.
 * CAB Forum
   * Certificate Authority / Browser Forum, a group a CAs and browsers which come together to discuss technical and policy issues related to PKI systems. (https://cabforum.org/)
-* Certificate Problem Report
-  * Complaint of suspected Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, or inappropriate conduct related to Certificates.
 * Certificate Repository
   * A repository of information about ISRG certificates.
 It is located at: https://letsencrypt.org/certificates/
-* Cross Certificate
-  * A certificate that is used to establish a trust relationship between two Root CAs.
 * Policy and Legal Repository
   * A repository of policy and legal documents related to the ISRG PKI.
 It is located at: https://letsencrypt.org/repository/
-* Key Pair
-  * A Private Key and its associated Public Key.
 * Precertificate
   * A certificate containing a critical poison extension as defined by RFC 6962 Section 3.1.
-* Private Key
-  * The key in a Key Pair that must be kept secret.
-Used to create digital signatures that can be verified by the corresponding Public Key or to decrypt messages encrypted by the corresponding Public Key.
-* Public Key
-  * The only key in a Key Pair that can safely be publicly disclosed.
-Used by Relying Parties to verify digital signatures from the corresponding private key or to encrypt messages that can only be decrypted by the corresponding private key.
-* Relying Party
-  * An entity that relies upon information contained within certificates issued by ISRG PKI services.
-* Root CA
-  * The top-level Certification Authority whose Root Certificate is distributed by Application Software Suppliers and that issues Subordinate CA Certificates.
 * Secure PKI Facilities
   * Facilities designed to protect sensitive PKI infrastructure, including CA private keys.
-* Subscriber
-  * An entity that has agreed to a Subscriber Agreement and is using ISRG PKI services.
 * Trusted Contributor
   * A contributor who performs in a Trusted Role.
 Trusted Contributors may be employees, contractors, or community members.
 Trusted Contributors must be properly trained and qualified, and have the proper legal obligations in place before performing in a Trusted Role.
 * Trusted Role